emilyworks/overcooked-ai-agents/README.md

 2. Start ipython and run test/environment_state_action.py to run visualizations of agents working in their Overcooked environment.

+For specifics on existing agent code and how to run the code, please refer to in-file comments.

 **References**

 This repository draws on previous work by others.
 To name a few (which may also provide helpful context/reference for the current repository), please see: